 Bull doge!
 Dogecoin soars as Trump announces a government efficiency group nicknamed DOGE

-Dogecoin is surging in value since Donald Trump won the presidential election
+Dogecoin has raced higher in value since Donald Trump won the presidential election

 NEW YORK -- Wow, much bull market.

-Dogecoin, the cryptocurrency whose mascot is a super-cute dog that muses things like “much wow,” has been surging in value since Donald Trump won the presidential election last week.
-It's hitting the afterburners now, after Trump named Tesla's Elon Musk as one of the heads of a new “Department of Government Efficiency,” which is not a government agency but does have the acronym DOGE.
+Dogecoin, the cryptocurrency whose mascot is a super-cute dog that muses things like “much wow,” has been racing higher in value since Donald Trump won the presidential election last week.
+It got another bump after Trump named Tesla's Elon Musk as one of the heads of a new “Department of Government Efficiency,” which is not a government agency but does have the acronym DOGE.

 All this makes sense and is maybe humorous for anyone who’s chronically online.
 For others, here's some explanation about what's going on: